 Some expat families may prefer to homeschool their children.
 However, parents should bear in mind that homeschooling is not formally recognised in China.
-Children who are educated in this way may not be eligible to attend Chinese universities.
+In fact, homeschooling is entirely illegal for Chinese citizens, but as foreign citizens, expats fall into a grey area.

-While special education needs are identified as an area for development in schools, support is often limited.
+While special educational needs are identified as an area for development in schools in China, support is often limited.
 Most support for students with severe difficulties is separate to mainstream schools.

 International schools may offer specialised services, though the extent varies.
 Educational psychologists, support teachers and counselling may be available.
 However, schools may lack resources for students who need significant support.